YeongCC/Pizza/README.md

 using the JavaFX to develop the Ordering Pizza system
 ## Attention
-In the pizza file can directly use the application
+-In the Pizza file can directly use the application

 ## Requirement Software
 - Neatbean (better version is 8.2RC)